 Your Ultimate Guide to the Library’s Art Scene

-But there’s more to explore across CPL’s 81 branches.
+There’s more to explore across CPL’s 81 branches beyond the books.

 Are you ready?